opacut/Randolph/Documents/Bugs.md

 * [ ] Disable camera transitions and mouse event when there is camera transition
 * [ ] Hide colliders around ladders
 * [x] Fix missing captains message on level 1
+* [ ] When grappling and camera is transitioning, hook is still changing length